Princess Rosebud’s Empowered Solo Vacation: Part Three

 We were meandering; taking our sweet time getting to our ultimate destination of Zion National Park.
 Zion was so crowded that we figured it was the perfect excuse to explore lesser known parks.

-That’s how we roll, me and my tugboat man.
+That’s how we roll.
 This was the most relaxed road trip we’ve embarked upon; no stress or pressure — no deadline.

 Moving on, literally…we left Payson, Arizona and drove to Tonto Natural Bridge State Park.
 We hiked to the largest travertine bridge in the world — 183 feet high with a tunnel width of 150 feet and length of 400 feet.